progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- #### Ignoring What Subversion Ignores #### -->

-Gdy sklonujesz repozytorium Subversion, które ma ustawione właściwości `svn:ignore`, będziesz chciał ustawić analogiczne w `.gitignore`, abyś nie zatwierdzał plików których nie powinieneś. `git svn` ma dwie komendy które są przy tym pomocne.
-Pierwszą z nich jest `git svn create-ignore`, która automatycznie tworzy odpowiednie pliki `.gitignore` za Ciebie, tak aby Twój kolejny commit mógł je zawierać:
+Gdy sklonujesz repozytorium Subversion, które ma ustawione właściwości `svn:ignore`, będziesz chciał ustawić analogiczne wpisy w `.gitignore`, tak abyś nie zatwierdzał plików których nie powinieneś. `git svn` ma dwie komendy które są przy tym pomocne.
+Pierwszą z nich jest `git svn create-ignore`, która automatycznie tworzy odpowiednie pliki `.gitignore` za Ciebie, tak aby Twój kolejny commit mógł je uwzględniać:

 <!-- If you clone a Subversion repository that has `svn:ignore` properties set anywhere, you’ll likely want to set corresponding `.gitignore` files so you don’t accidentally commit files that you shouldn’t. `git svn` has two commands to help with this issue.
 The first is `git svn create-ignore`, which automatically creates corresponding `.gitignore` files for you so your next commit can include them. -->

-Drugą komendą jest `git svn show-ignore`, która wypisuje na ekran linie które musisz umieścić w pliku `.gitignore`, możesz więc przekierować jej wynik do pliku zawierającego wykluczenia:
+Drugą komendą jest `git svn show-ignore`, wypisująca na ekran linie które musisz umieścić w pliku `.gitignore`, możesz więc przekierować jej wynik do pliku zawierającego wykluczenia:

 <!-- The second command is `git svn show-ignore`, which prints to stdout the lines you need to put in a `.gitignore` file so you can redirect the output into your project exclude file: -->

 	$ git svn show-ignore > .git/info/exclude

 W ten sposób, nie zaśmiecasz swojego projektu plikami `.gitignore`.
-Jest to dobra opcja, jeżeli jesteś jedyną osobą korzystającą z Gita w zespole używającym Subversion, a Twoi koledzy z zespołu nie chcą mieć plików `.gitignore` w projekcie.
+Jest to dobra opcja, jeżeli jesteś jedyną osobą korzystającą z Gita w zespole używającym Subversion, a Twoi koledzy nie chcą mieć plików `.gitignore` w kodzie projektu.

 <!-- That way, you don’t litter the project with `.gitignore` files.
 This is a good option if you’re the only Git user on a Subversion team, and your teammates don’t want `.gitignore` files in the project. -->